coenraadhuman/geeky/README.md

 Provides interface normally through the browser, ideal for headless machine:

 - [Grafana](https://grafana.com/): is the open source analytics & monitoring solution for every database that you can host on your machine.
 - [Homebridge](https://homebridge.io/): allows you to integrate with smart home devices that do not natively support HomeKit.
-- [Kasm Workspaces](https://kasmweb.com/): Streaming containerized apps and desktops to end-users.
+- [Kasm Workspaces](https://kasmweb.com/): streaming containerized apps and desktops to end-users.
 Offers community edition.

 <a id="sites"></a>
 ### Sites